LeoSerena/GAN_images/README.md

 ### Summary

+They present the so-called DCGANs (Deep Convolutional Generative Adversarial Networks) architecture.

+#### Stability

+There were problems with stability with CNNs when using GANs.
+In the paper they say that the following cope with this problem:
+- replace pooling layers with *strided convolutions* for the discriminator and with *fractional-strided convolutions* for the generator. -> Need to check this out
+- Use batch norm (0 mean & unit variance)
+- Remove Fully connected layers
+- For the generator: use ReLU for all layers on except for the last, where should use Tanh
+- For the discriminator: use the LeakyReLU for all layers

+#### Preprocessing, Hyperparamters and Optimizer

+- No preprocessing except mapping images into [-1, 1]
+- batches of 128
+- weights init with 0 mean, 0.02 std
+- slope of LeakyReLU: 0.2
+- optimizer: Adam
+- learning rate: 0.0002
+- momentum $\beta_1$: 0.5

+## Deconvolution Layer

+The ````Conv2DTranspose``` keras layer

 ## Ideas

 What if we train the generator to have a regularization loss over an input and output to make it *modify* real images?

 Is there a way to determine, going through the network reversely, whether a sample is actally part of the distribution or not, given $x$: $P(z | G(z) = x)$ for $z$ part of the noise?

+Since the deconvolution is the inverse of a convolution, can we run the generator backward to see the initial seed or can we run the discriminator backward to see what it would output?